What is Higher Order Thinking?

 It has a focus on how you learn, not just what.

 This is great news for those who find the traditional ‘write and recall’ system to be ineffective.
+It is also useful for those seeking interesting subjects to learn about.

 Perhaps the best known example of a HOT ‘taxonomy’ in this context is Bloom’s Taxonomy.